-140472306Service level agreements
+140472306 Service level agreements

-The aim of this course is to get a better understanding of contracts in general and of Service Level agreements in particular.
-Different types of service (level) agreements will be discussed, one focus however, is on could computing.
+The aim of this course is to get a better understanding of contracts in general and of IT-Service Level agreements in particular.
+Different types of service (level) agreements will be discussed, the focus is on could computing.

-The issue will be covered theoretically (scientific articles and books), case law and by writing their own service level agreement in a group.
+The issue will be covered theoretically (scientific articles and books) and by case studies.